androguard/androguard/README.md

 ##4.
 Building and Requirements

+### Using Debian based Distributions
 Assuming you are using Debian, most of the packages are available from standard repos.

 For androguard:

-`apt install python python-pyqt5 python-pyperclip python-networkx ipython`
+`apt install python python-pyqt5 python-pyperclip python-networkx ipython python-future`

 You should be able to use python3 as well:

-`apt install python3 python3-pyqt5 python3-pyperclip python3-networkx ipython3`
+`apt install python3 python3-pyqt5 python3-pyperclip python3-networkx ipython3 python3-future`

 For elsim: